jm1576/SEABEARS/README.md

 ### Canu
 Using the forward read alone in Canu yielded no results.
 Trouble shooting options:

-- retrying forward read with different combinations of options/different command
+- Retrying forward read with different combinations of options/different command
 - Downloading a new program entirely--some options we have looked into are PANDAseq and Velvet (Velvet seems more promising)